 The first step is to go to Inventory > Rules.
 Here we will create three new rule sets, one for each pricing tier.
 Click on +New Rule Set in the top left corner , give it a name that you’ll easily recognize (we’ve used “1-2 Nights”), and then turn your attention to the Minimum/Maximum duration per item rules.
 Here you can set your first tier (in our example it’ll be 1-2 nights, so minimum of 1 and maximum of 2).
 Click “Save” and then repeat for 3-5 nights and 6-7 nights.

 Next, go to Inventory > Events, and create a new event called “1-2 Nights”.
 Each rule set must have its own event paired with it.
 Make sure to set the event Type to “Special”, or else your tiers will not function properly.
 If you don’t wish for this pricing structure to expire, select “Always” under the Recurrence option.
 For the price, we’ll select “Create New Price”, but you may also choose to use the dynamic price function; the tiers will still work the same.
 Then, under Rules, select “1-2 Nights”.
 Finally, apply the event to the applicable items (in our case, our Love Shack cabins) and save.
 Repeat for the other two tiers, applying the relevant rule sets and ensuring that they are all Special events, not seasonal.

 Finally, go to your items and click the Pricing tab.
 You’ll see that there are now three options for pricing, corresponding with the new tiers.
 Fill in your desired prices and you’ll be ready to go.

 Tiered pricing uses rule sets and events to create a complex and dynamic pricing structure.
-It’s a great way to stay competitive and entice your customers to book more.
+It’s a great way to stay competitive, especially if you pair it with an early bird pricing strategy, and entice your customers to book more.
 If you’d like to try it, our video